This post was last updated on

 How do Infusible Ink pens & markers work?

 The science behind how Infusible Ink works is actually pretty cool!
 When you draw with Infusible Ink pens and markers, the ink on the paper is in a solid state, just like any regular ink.
 But Infusible Ink is special because when you apply heat, it goes through a chemical transformation and turns into a gas!
 At that point the ink comes off the copy paper and infuses directly into your project, then once the heat is removed and your project cools down, the ink turns back into a solid within your project.

-The only thing is, it only works with certain types of blanks; the ink “sticks” best to poly-based materials like polyester fabric or poly-coated ceramic coasters.
+One thing to note, this only works on certain materials; the ink “sticks” best to poly-based materials like polyester fabric or poly-coated ceramic coasters.
 Luckily Cricut has a whole line of blanks that have been tested to work with Infusible Ink!
-Currently you can get tote bags, t-shirts in mens, womens, and kids sizes, baby onesies, and coasters, but they are working on adding more.
+Currently you can get tote bags, t-shirts in mens, womens, and kids sizes, baby onesies, and coasters.

 Which machines can use Infusible Ink pens & markers?